 The photo gallery below provides information about lizards and skinks found in Illinois.
-Additionally, the Prairie Research Institute’s Illinois Natural History Survey has an Identification Key to help people figure out what species of lizard or skink they have found.
+Additionally, the Prairie Research Institute’s Illinois Natural History Survey has the Illinois Species page to help people figure out what species of lizard or skink they have found.
 If you don’t know what the species is, click on the text to work through the key.
 If you see a photo that looks like the species you saw, then you can click on the photo to get information about that particular species.

 The Illinois Department of Natural Resources has a podcast about lizards.